Danish-Raza/EMI-calculator/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).<br>
-Click here for live Demo [here](https://emi-calculator-d.herokuapp.com).
+Click here for demo [here](https://emi-calculator-d.herokuapp.com).

 ![alt text](./public/image.png)
 ## Table of Contents